Abu Ahmad al-Husayn ibn Musa

-Abu Ahmad al-Husayn ibn Musa al-Musawi was an Alid who held senior offices for the Buyid dynasty in Baghdad in the late 10th/early 11th century, and the father of the Twelver Shi'a scholars al-Sharif al-Murtada and al-Sharif al-Radi.
+Abu Ahmad al-Husayn ibn Musa al-Musawi was an Alid who held senior offices for the Buyid Amir al-umara in Baghdad in the late 10th/early 11th century, He also held the office of an acting chief judge for the Abbasid caliph during a short period in 1004 CE.
+He was notably the father of the Twelver Shi'a scholars al-Sharif al-Murtada and al-Sharif al-Radi.